 Using computer hardware, an Android emulator can achieve much higher performance than a mobile device.
 Some of them have a really interesting function to map the touch commands, transforming them into convenient keyboard commands and thus allow us to enjoy the best Android games directly on the PC.

 There are so many emulators, but will they all be up to it?
 In this guide I will analyze the best one by one to make you notice the performance and qualities of each one, so you will know which one to choose with your eyes closed.
 Each emulator featured in this guide comes with Play Store - but you can still install alternative Android market -, finally they are free and available for various operating systems; I will specify compatibility for each.

 Premise: if you have a PC with technology Nvidia Optimus, or similar, it is important to manually set the choice of video card for each emulator for the best performance.

 - at the end, right click and choose properties to see the path where it was installed

-- open the NVIDIA settings and move up Manage 3D settings (1)
+- open NVIDIA settings and navigate to Manage 3D settings (1)

 - select the tab Program settings (2), then click Add (3) and then Shop by Department to select the emulator path